Maori Mental Health

-A range of different organisations also produce resources which can help medical practicioners to build their cultural competency.
+A range of different organisations also produce resources to help doctors build their cultural competency.

 The Medical Council of New Zealand

-The Medical Council of New Zealand (MCNZ) regulates the cultural competence criteria [PDF; 1 MB] which specialist medical education programmes must meet, and provides resources on cultural competence for its members.
+The Medical Council of New Zealand (MCNZ) regulates the cultural competence criteria [PDF; 1 MB] which specialist medical education programs must meet, and provides resources on cultural competence for its members.

 The New Zealand Psychologists Board